WalletWasabi/WalletWasabi/CONTRIBUTING.md

 If it seems not possible to implement something without breaking some of this advice please consult with @danwalmsley.

-## Avoid using Grid as much as possible, Use Panel instead
+## Avoid using Grid as much as possible, use Panel instead
-If you dont need any row or column splitting for your child controls, just use `Panel` as your default container control instead of `Grid` since it is a moderately memory-intensive control.
+If you don't need any row or column splitting for your child controls, just use `Panel` as your default container control instead of `Grid` since it is a moderately memory-intensive control.